cangzihan/cv-meter/README.md

 | RTX3060 | 11.1 | 8.0.4.30 | 2.4.0 | 460.67 |

 ## Usage
+### Training YOLO v4
-My YOLO v4 model data file will be avaliable later.
+My YOLO v4 model data file is available now, you can also train a new YOLO v4 network by custom dataset, see https://github.com/bubbliiiing/yolov4-tf2.

 ### Install
 Under ~/catkin_ws/src【Your ROS workspace path】：